Aerojet Rocketdyne, others look at keeping Atlas 5 rocket in use

 Aerojet Rocketdyne, private research firm Dynetics Inc, and Schafer Corp, an engineering firm headed by former NASA administrator Michael Griffin, asked Defense Secretary Ash Carter about the data and production rights of the Atlas 5, and use of its launch facilities, in a letter dated April 29.

-A Pentagon spokeswoman had no immediate comment on the letter from Aerojet and the other companies.
+ULA officials say they own the data rights to the Atlas 5, since the Air Force hired the company to provide launch services instead of buying the rockets outright.

-Griffin, who served as the deputy chair of an independent review of the RD-180 issue last year, said using the AR1 engine to power the existing launch vehicle was "the right answer" for ending U.S. dependence on Russian rocket engines.
+A Pentagon spokeswoman had no immediate comment on the letter.
+(Reporting by Andrea Shalal; Editing by Christian Plumb)

-"Rectifying an existing rocket with a new engine is a much lower cost than starting over from scratch," he said.
+* Golden Minerals Co - qtrly loss per basic share $0.01 Source text for Eikon: Further company coverage: